afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L3_object_detection_notes.md

 > 1. pre-training phase
 > 2. fine-tuning phase

+**Pre-training phase**

-In the pre-training phase, the model learns to associate an image with a piece of text using a technique that leverages contrastive loss and this process allows the OWL-ViT model to develop a strong understanding of both an image and its corresponding text
+- In the pre-training phase, the model learns to associate an image with a piece of text using a technique that leverages contrastive loss and this process allows the OWL-ViT model to develop a strong understanding of both an image and its corresponding text

+**Fine-tuning phase**

-In order for this model to achieve good performance, it also required a fine tuning stage
+- In order for this model to achieve good performance, it also required a fine tuning stage

-During this stage, the model is trained specifically for object detection
+- During this stage, the model is trained specifically for object detection

-While in the pre-training phase, the model was just learning how to associate a piece of text and an image during the fine tuning stage, the model learns to identify, object and associate them with a particular word or string
+While in the **pre-training phase**, the model was just learning how to associate a `piece of text and an image`

+During the **fine tuning stage**, the model learns to `identify, object and associate them with a particular word or string`

+## Lab

-Now that we have covered at a high level how the OWL-ViT model works let's jump into some code and see how we can use it in practice.2.06
+Now that we have covered at a high level how the OWL-ViT model works, let's jump into some code and see how we can use it in practice

 Before we start leveraging the two models we will be using in this pipelinegsii Let's start by creating a Comet experiment which will allow us to compare the generated masks that will be produced at the end of this pipeline

 We have created here an anonymous experiment, meaning you don't need to create a Comet account to get access to the Comet functionality

 Now that we have initialized Comet ML, we can go ahead and create our first experiment, which will be used to track all of the work within this code walkthrough